LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 You will publish your programming lab assignments to the same web server, [citstudent.lanecc.edu](http://citstudent.lanecc.edu), that you used in CIS195, Web Authoring: HTML.
 Please send your instructor an email message if you have not used this server before and need your user id and password.

+ #### Course Materials

+All of the instructor's course materials including lecture notes, lab assignments, etc., are stored in a [repository on GitHub](https://github.com/LCC-CIT/CS133JS-CourseMaterials) as well as being linked on the Moodle course page.

 ### Software